cogentcore/core/README.md

 ## General / Widgets

+* linux: copy / paste puts in opposite order?

+* reparse path string button..  need generic methods!

+* protect windows menu updating and iteration over windows lists using mutex?  getting some crashes on X11 -- gets called during a close, so it seems dangerous.

-* weird inconsistency in HasScroll in layout for fileview
+* weird inconsistency in HasScroll in layout for fileview (on mac only?)

 * double click close dialog is only for tableview select action -- need a separate pathway for that.